dipamsen/docker-internals/README.md

 - [Docker Internals Task](https://github.com/kossiitkgp/KOSS-Selection-Tasks/blob/master/Teaching/Miscellaneous/docker_internals.md)

+`docs` contains notes/information on the topic, gathered from various sources.

 The presentation is a Reveal.js presentation, and can be viewed in a web browser.
 It is deployed on GitHub Pages, and can be viewed [here](https://dipamsen.github.io/docker-internals/).

 To run the presentation locally, you can clone the repository, and run the following commands: